TejasJay/openai-website-brochure-creation/readme.md

 2.  **AI Integration**: Uses OpenAI for complex tasks like filtering links and generating brochures.
 3.  **Web Scraping**: Extracts and processes webpage data effectively using `BeautifulSoup`.

-This structure is modular, reusable, and highly adaptable for similar applications.